BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Placeholders-List.md

 %item.epic_sword.lore:0.raw%
 ```

-### Item durability variable
+### Item durability placeholder

-With this variable you can display the durability of an item.
+With this placeholder you can display the durability of an item.
 The first argument is the slot.
 An optional argument is `relative` which will display the durability of the item relative to the maximum
 from 0 to 1, where 1 is the maximum.
 You can specify the amount of digits with the argument `digits:x`,